Doug Eltham Devon County Council (Environment Group)

 1.2 Partners’ Notable Activity

 Activity is recorded centrally on the Taking Action pages of the Devon Climate Emergency website.
-Notable activity this month is:
+Lots of activity to report this month!

 2.2 Citizens’ Assembly Resolutions [GREEN]